 Numerous Mennonite cemeteries also differ from Polish cemeteries.
 Because of the stone stellas they look a bit like the Jewish cemeteries.

 Cemetery in Markusy / Tomasz Pluciński

-In addition to the centuries-old monuments of the material kind Zulawy also shows the presence of characteristic Dutch landscape, with canals, dikes, embankments, windmills and willows.
-Very Dutch looking areas are situated in the west of Lake Druzno, so called Small Zulawy of Malbork.
-Roads here lead onto embankments and canals and rivers are clearly higher than the adjacent field.
+In addition to the centuries-old monuments of a material kind Zulawy also shows the presence of characteristic Dutch landscape, with its canals, dikes, embankments, windmills and willows.
+Very Dutch looking areas are situated in the west of Lake Druzno, the so called Small Zulawy of Malbork.
+Roads here lead onto embankments so canals and rivers are clearly higher than the adjacent fields.
 Only their creators no longer live here…

 Żuławy Gdańskie – Steblewo / Vikimedia Commons

-The passage of years and scattering around the world were the reason of loosing by Mennonite community its identity, traditions, customs and religion.
-But the remembrance of ancestors and their ties with Żuławy survived, making the descendants of “Polish” Mennonites back here every few years since the end of the 20th century.
-They come here to take part of a few days meetings in an international group, see the places where ancestors lived and some memorabilia, presented at exhibitions.
-Like this one of 2007: “Mennonites in Żuławy.
+The passage of years and scattering around the world are the reasons of loosing its identity, traditions and religion by the Mennonite community.
+But the rememberance of its ancestors and their ties with Żuławy survived, making the descendants of “Polish” Mennonites return there every few years since the end of the 20th century.
+They come here to take part of a few days meetings in an international group, see the places where their ancestors lived and some memorabilia, presented at exhibitions.
+Like theone of 2007: “Mennonites in Żuławy.
 Saved legacy”.
 It happens that some of the participants recognize the members of their families on the exhibited photos…

 On the photo: Egon Cornelissen from Canada.